jupyterhub/jupyterhub/docs/source/contributing/setup.md

 JupyterHub's continuous integration runs on [Ubuntu LTS](https://ubuntu.com/).

-While we'd love it if JupyterHub would work perfectly on other platforms, our small team doesn't have the bandwidth to test every possible platforms.
+While JupyterHub is only tested on one [Linux distribution](https://en.wikipedia.org/wiki/Linux_distribution), it should be fairly insensitive to variations between common [POXIS](https://en.wikipedia.org/wiki/POSIX) implementation, though we don't have the bandwidth to verify this automatically and continuously.

 Feel free to try it on your platform, and be sure to {ref}`let us know <contributing:community>` about any issues you encounter.